matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

    flag.

 #.
 During its normal processing of responses to |/sync|_, Alice's client
-   inspects the |device_lists|_ field.
-If it is tracking the device lists of any of the listed users, then it marks the device lists for those users outdated, and initiates another request to |/keys/query|_ for them.
+   inspects the ``changed`` property of the |device_lists|_ field.
+If it is tracking the device lists of any of the listed users, then it marks the device lists for those users outdated, and initiates another request to
+   |/keys/query|_ for them.

 #.
 Periodically, Alice's client stores the ``next_batch`` field of the result
    from |/sync|_ in persistent storage.
 If Alice later restarts her client, it